Skip to Main Content

 Are you anticipating this project to be Architect or Landscape Architect-led?

 We do not have an expectation about the lead firm other than they must be creative, ambitious, and bold enough to develop a compelling concept for the project.
 Collectively, the team should have expertise in activation, architectural design, cost estimating, cultural anthropology, dynamic programming, interactive public art, and landscape design.
-As part of the submittal, teams should provide examples of three recent projects (completed in the last three to five years) that demonstrate knowledge and experience delivering projects in similar high density urban environments.
+As part of the submittal, teams should provide examples of three (3) recent projects (completed in the last 3-5 years) that demonstrate knowledge and experience delivering projects in similar high density urban environments.

 In reference to the outdoor performance space: Is this a feature that is expected to be designed and built, or a prefabricated installation?